 What is مَتَـٰع

 - Secondly, every experience in life is something that we can benefit from.
-Most of the time, we are unable to recognize it at face value at that point of time.
-But no matter how frustrating it may be, it is something that we can benefit from.
+Usually we are unable to recognize it at face value at that point of time, when that experience hits us.
+But no matter how frustrating it may be, it is something that we can benefit from, something that will be useful immediately, or later in the future.

 - Thirdly, every single thing that we own & every single experience we go through are to be utilized.
 Moments of both adversity & good times are all parts of something greater.
 Those who understand what mataa’ means will look at their past experiences of failures & tragedies as something that make them STRONGER.
-They think: Maybe I can help a million of other people to help go through these experiences & see them in a way that they’re supposed to see!
+They think: Maybe I can help a million of other people that also go through these experiences & help them see in a positive light!

 - Also part of the definition of mataa’ is something that will come to end – it will not last nor be used forever.
-That scrub will break eventually, or won’t be able to scrub as good as it used to.
+That shovel will break eventually, or won’t be able to be used as good as it used to.
 This mataa’ is not staying, our entire life is passing us by.
 We have to be cautious that time is leaving us very quickly.

 Making the Akhirah Big & Making the Dunya Small